Many pests damage plants by chewing them. One of these pests is the grasshopper.

 How to Get Rid of Grasshoppers Naturally

-Below are some great natural methods and home remedies to kill or stop these pests from eating your plants.
+Below are some effective natural methods and home remedies to either kill or stop these pests from eating your plants.

 1. Garlic Spray

-Garlic spray is a cheap remedy to repel grasshoppers and locusts from crops.
+Garlic spray is a cost-effective way to repel locusts and grasshoppers from crops.

-To make garlic spray for grasshoppers, you will need two bulbs of garlic and one quart of water.
+To make garlic spray for grasshoppers, you will need two garlic bulbs and one quart of water.

-Spray this garlic pesticide early in the morning.
+Spray this garlic repellent spray early in the morning.
 Coat the plants evenly, including the undersides of the leaves.

 Reapply this homemade grasshopper spray once a week or if the plants get wet from overhead watering or rain.